 Terminix has issued a warning to customers who are considering shutting down sites during the coronavirus outbreak.
-The company said is important to continue checking for pests and eliminating them before they get an opportunity to establish and cause a health hazard.
+The company said it is important to continue checking for pests and eliminating them before they get an opportunity to establish and cause a health hazard.

 Gareth Davies, Terminix’s specialist services, procurement & innovations director, said: “Rodents can carry and transmit numerous species of bacteria and of types viruses, some of which can be fatal to humans: Weil’s disease, Hantaan Fever, Murine typhus, Lymphocytic choriomeningitis, Yersiniosis, Salmonellosis, Rat bite fever, Tetanus, Q fever etc.